 - Use the link in your confirmation email one month before the conference to download presentation hand-outs to your tablet or laptop.
 Printed copies and printers are not available on site, with the exception of certification review courses and select intensive workshops.

 - Watch out for special emails or mailings from our partners about free special events and opportunities hosted during our conference, including ancillary meal events.

-- Pick up your badge using our self-serve kiosks in our conference registration area located at the Hyatt Regency Chicago East Tower, Ballroom level.
+- Pick up your badge using our self-serve kiosks in our conference registration area.
 The kiosk will also print any pre-registered tickets for special events and pre-purchased books.

 - Grab a conference tote bag in the conference registration area which includes our program book, at a glance schedule/map and other goodies.

 - Visit our ribbon board to get your First Time Attendee ribbon!